helium/HIP/0072-secure-concentrators.md

 ## Stakeholders

-The entire IoT Helium network will be affected by this HIP as the introduction of SCC will make gaming the network very difficult to perform and scalable.
+The entire IoT Helium network will be affected by this HIP as the introduction of SCC will create a reliable source of data to base Proof of Coverage algorithms on.
+SCC will also enable DIY Hotspot builds increasing the diversity and proliferation of Helium Hotspots.
+Finally, SCCs will enable a new type of location service for low-power devices (TDoA).

 ## Detailed Explanation

 ### Design Goals

-- Increase security level of Helium's Proof-of-Coverage (I.E. make gaming much more difficult).
+- Increase security level of Helium's Proof-of-Coverage.
 - Ability to replace/upgrade existing Miner's concentrator card with secure concentrator card
 - Turn off-the-shelf LoRaWAN gateways into full PoC Helium miner (DIY Hotspot)
   - Secure Concentrators effectively replace the need for ECC806 security chip as mandated in